 The right side of the machine is more problematic.
 The extension rail will store the knit carriage safely, but the ribber carriage has to move out enough so without its stop it would fall to the floor.
 My solution was to jerry-rig an extension at the appropriate height so the ribber carriage could slide out as much as needed while being supported.
 I was able to knit the hundreds of rows required for many swatches with no problem other than operator errors.
 Here the pair of carriages on the right are seen resting far enough off the machine to clear the belt, at an adequate height for them to slide off and on easily.
 At first, I secured the connecting arm to the connecting pin with an elastic “just in case”, but that proved unnecessary.

 I have been asked lately about the lili setting used in all my ribber carriage illustrations (center position).
-I tend to use that as a default to prevent errors and for consistent quality in my ribbed fabrics, especially if matching gauge ie in garment pieces or bands is needed.
-That said, for the carriage to travel far enough on the right in this set up, the slide lever had to be used on I. The plastic tray helped reach the appropriate height, and made for easy slide off and on.
-There are a few minutes of maneuvering when setting up first selection row.
+I tend to use that as a default to prevent errors and for consistent quality in my ribbed fabrics, especially if matching gauge ie in garment pieces or bands are needed.
+That said, for the carriage to travel far enough on the right in this setup, the slide lever had to be used on I. The plastic tray helped reach the appropriate height and made for easy slide off and on.
+There are a few minutes of maneuvering when setting up the first selected row.
 As always it is good to begin with familiar yarn and previous experience with double bed fabrics.